Budapest streets, the Paris from East Europe

 Besides all the touristic and unmissable points on both sides of the city (for the ones who don’t know, Budapest is divided by the Danubian river and has in one side the “Buda” part and on the other side the “Pest” part), do not miss one of the Thermal pools on the city, also take a good time to relax and simply enjoy life or to live the city enjoying one of the many night clubs as a local would do.

 All the photos were done with my tiny little Fujifilm X100, my travel buddy, and some with mobile as well.
-This is just a preview from all the possibilities that the city gives us.
+This is just a preview of all the possibilities that the city gives us.
 We made so many tours and hit so many incredible places that this post would be enormous if I would tell every single detail.
 But, to make you crave even more, all those stories you heard from Budapest they are all true.
 And so much more.
-High point to the couples that crossed my way, flawlessly … illustrating my landscape!
+The high point to the couples that crossed my way, flawlessly … illustrating my landscape!
 And what a landscape!